coreos/coreos-tutorials/coreos-assembler/README.md

 Now we are armed with enough information to open an issue or bug with the maintainers to investigate and get the issue fixed.
 For Fedora CoreOS we typically will pin on an older version of a package until a fix exists.

-That was a good excercise, but most of the time people may report an issue in an existing Fedora CoreOS (i.e. maybe a new issue we don't have test coverage for).
-In that case we can just download an existing build and inspect it using `cosa` without having to build a new copy locally
+That was a good exercise, but most of the time people may report an issue in an existing Fedora CoreOS (i.e. maybe a new issue we don't have test coverage for).
+In that case we can just download an existing build and inspect it using `cosa` without having to build a new copy locally using:

 ```
 cosa buildfetch --stream=stable --build=38.20230709.3.0 --artifact=qemu